fleschutz/PowerShell/Docs/copy-photos-sorted.ps1.md

 copy-photos-sorted.ps1 [<SourceDir>] [<TargetDir>]
 ```

-Copies all photos in SourceDir to TargetDir sorted by year and month.
+Copy image files from SourceDir to TargetDir sorted by year and month.

 ## Syntax & Parameters
 ```powershell